marl8n/marl8n/README.md

 # Hello there! is Marl8n

-- 🔭 I’m currently working on web development!.
+- 🔭 I’m currently working with AWS and typescript!.
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning rust and php.
-- 👯 I’m looking to collaborate on web projects that requires creativity
 - 💬 Ask me about UX and UI design
 - ⚡ Fun fact: I'm also a photographer and videographer, if you want to watch my content go to [@marl8n](https://instagram.com/marl8n_/)